Nikon D610 vs Sony RX10 II

 Studio photographers will appreciate that the Nikon D610 (unlike the RX10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D610 is a recent model that features in the current product line-up of Nikon.
-In contrast, the RX10 II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the RX10 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D610 and RX10 II can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Sony RX10 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D610 and the Sony RX10 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.